danielbellmas/plant-shop/README.md

 # E-commerce plant nursery

-A nursery ecommerce shop called _grow._.
+A nursery e-commerce shop called _grow._.
-The project is scraping the data from another website using python and selenuim, and stores it in a .json file.
+The project is scraping the data from another website using python and selenium.

 ## Contributing